niranjan94/show-java/README.md

 ## Open Source License

-Unless explicitly stated otherwise all files in this repository are licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.txt).
+Unless explicitly stated otherwise all files in this repository are licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html).
 All projects **must** properly attribute [The Original Source](https://github.com/niranjan94/show-java).

-    Show Java - A java/apk decompiler for android Copyright (C) 2017 Niranjan Rajendran
+    Show Java - A java/apk decompiler for android Copyright (C) 2018 Niranjan Rajendran

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+See the GNU General Public License for more details.

-    You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 An unmodified copy of the above license text must be included in all forks.